 Key actions: Tonifies Qi.
 Strengthens the Spleen and Stomach.
 Clears Phlegm and mucus.
 Promotes appetite.

-Liu Jun Zi Tang is a 6-ingredient Chinese Medicine formula with Ginseng (Ren Shen) as a principal ingredient.
+Liu Jun Zi Tang is a 6-ingredient Chinese Medicine formula.
 Invented in 1107, it belongs to the category of formulas that tonify Qi.